serverless/event-gateway/README.md

 ## Components

+### Event Registry

+Event Registry is a single source of truth about events occuring in the space.
+Every event emitted to a space has to have event type registered beforehand.
+Event Registry also provides a way to authorize incoming events.
+Please check [Event Types](./docs/event-types.md) reference for more information.

 ### Function Discovery

 Discover and call serverless functions from anything that can reach the Event Gateway.
 Function Discovery supports the